What Does a Paramedic Do? (And How to Become One)

 Working as an EMT and paramedic provides you with the human skills and medical background needed to advance in almost any direction in the healthcare field.

-Ready to start your path to an exciting, in-demand paramedic career?
-Start by training to become an EMT by gaining foundational knowledge in a cost-effective, flexible course on Coursera.
+Paramedics are skilled emergency medical professionals who provide life-saving care for patients.
+Start your path to an exciting, in-demand paramedic career by gaining foundational knowledge in a cost-effective, flexible course on Coursera.
 In the University of Colorado's Become an EMT Specialisation, you'll learn to care for stable and unstable patients before they get to a hospital, how to identify time-sensitive diseases, and medical and traumatic conditions that affect both adults and pediatric patients.

 Article sources